dsouflis/rete-next/README.md

 causing the same logic to take effect for other productions, perhaps.

 ### Nested Search Contexts
 Given a knowledge base, one might need to explore various hypotheses.
 These hypotheses can be tried out, validated, and perhaps refuted.
 This activity creates a _Search Space_.
 This is explained in more detail [here](./README-nested.md).

+### Removal of productions
+Removal of productions was added, taking into account NCC nodes and NCC partner nodes as well.